Crypto-driven marketplace Zora raises $2M to build a sustainable creator economy – TechCrunch

 All too often creators are involved in reaping the rewards for their work only once, but the secondary economy continues to generate value out of their reach.
 Think of an artist, as an example, that creates a piece and sells it for market value.
 That’s great, but thereafter, every ounce of work that the artist puts into future work, into building a name and a brand and a community for themselves puts additional value into that piece.
 The artist never sees a dime from that, relying instead on the value of future releases to pay dividends on the work.

 That’s basically the way it has always worked.
 I have a little background in this as I used to exhibit and was involved in running a gallery and my father is a fine artist.
 If he sells a painting today for $300, gets a lot better, more popular and more valued over time, the owner of that painting may re-sell it for hundreds or thousands more.
 He will never see a dime of that.
-And god forbid that an artist like him gets too locked into the gallery system which slices off enormous chunks of the value of a piece for a square of wall space and the marketing cachet of a curator or storefront.
+And God forbid that an artist like him gets too locked into the gallery system, which slices off enormous chunks of the value of a piece for a square of wall space and the marketing cachet of a curator or storefront.

 The same story can be told across the recording industry, fashion, sports and even social media.
 Lots of middle-people and lots of vigs to pay.
-And, unsurprisingly, the same creators of color that drive so much of The Culture are the biggest losers hands down.
+And, unsurprisingly, the same creators of color that drive so much of The Culture are the biggest losers, hands down.

 The primary Zora product is a market that allows creators or artists to launch products and then continue to participate in their second market value.